Back to the Networking Future

 In the early 1990s, I worked at a carrier and provided networking services that included voice over data lines.
 Now, we talk about unified communications—the integration of chat, voice, mobile, etc.—as the newest and best innovation.
 In a lot of ways, it’s just a tweak on what we provided clients with 20-plus years ago.

 I like to think of the network as the original “cloud”—a term co-opted for computing 20 years later.
-And in those good old days, we had virtual LANs (VLANs) and VPN—long before anyone thought to apply that thinking to computing.
+And in those good ol’ days, we had virtual LANs (VLANs) and VPN, long before anyone thought to apply that thinking to computing.

 I’ve watched as networking practices shifted every few years with the introduction of innovations that captured the attention of IT decision markers.
+When compute capability appeared to exceed network speed, networks raced to catch up.
 The cat-and-mouse game led enterprises from centralized computing to two-tier applications, three-tier applications, parallel computing, and now cloud, containers and beyond.

 So the function of networking has been and will remain the same: to securely and consistently connect employees, their applications and their data.
 That will never change.